If you want to see change happen in your life, you've got to get a vision that goes beyond what you have already seen and experienced.

 NELP staff introduced the Fair Chance – Ban the Box toolkit to help advocates launch their own fair chance, “ban the box” campaigns locally.
 Check out the new, comprehensive toolkit at https://www.nelp.org/publication/the-fair-chance-ban-the-box-toolkit/.

 Prisoner Visitation and Support (PVS) is the only organization authorized by the Federal Bureau of Prisons and the Department of Defense to visit any prisoner in the Federal and Military prison systems.
 The primary focus is on seeing those prisoners with an acute need for human contact — those prisoners without regular visits, those serving long sentences who are far from home, those in solitary confinement and on death row, and those who are frequently transferred from prison to prison.

 In addition to making monthly visits, our visitors also have the opportunity to connect with one another through their correspondence with our national office, meeting with other visitors in their geographical area, as well as participating in our annual training conferences.
 Through this interaction, visitors support one another, share experiences, and offer guidance.

-Ubuntu: a southern African (sub-Saharan) philosophy which means “I am who I am because of who we all are.”
-We learned how to be a person through others…everyone is our teacher and has shaped who we are today.
+Ubuntu: a sub-Saharan African philosophy which means “I am who I am because of who we all are.”

 There was an anthropologist who had been studying the habits and culture of a remote African tribe.